Ross, Scotland: History

 In consequence, however, of the treason of John Macdonald, 4th and last Lord of the Isles and 12th Earl of Ross, the earldom was again vested in the crown (1476).
 Five years later James III bestowed it on his second son, James Stewart, whom he also created Duke of Ross in 1488.

 By the 16th century the whole area of the county was occupied by different clans.
 The Rosses held what is now Easter Ross; the Munros the small tract around Ben Wyvis, including Dingwall; the Macleods Lewis, and, in the mainland, the district between Loch Maree and Loch Torridon; the Macdonalds of Glengarry, Coigach, and the district between Strome Ferry and Kyle of Lochalsh, and the Mackenzies the remainder.

-The county of Ross was constituted in 1661, and Cromarty in 1685 and 1698, both being consolidated into the present county in 1889.
+The shire of Inverness was further enlarged in the 15th century to take in the Outer Hebrides and some of the Inner Hebrides (notably Skye) when the Lordship of the Isles was fully absorbed into the kingdom of Scotland.
+An act of parliament in 1504 acknowledged that the shire of Inverness was too big for the effective administration of justice, and so declared Ross and Caithness to be separate shires.
+In the event, that act was not put into effect as far as Ross was concerned.
+A subsequent act in 1661 finally separated Ross from Inverness-shire.
+The new shire of Ross also included the northern Outer Hebrides, notably the Isle of Lewis, which was owned by Kenneth Mackenzie, 3rd Earl of Seaforth, a major landowner in Ross.
+The shire of Ross excluded the small area of Cromartyshire, which just covered the area around the town itself at that time.

 Apart from occasional conflicts between rival clans, the only battles in the county were at Invercarron, at the head of Dornoch Firth, when Montrose was crushed by Colonel Archibald Strachan on 27 April 1650; and at Glenshiel, where the Jacobites, under the Earl of Seaforth, aided by Spaniards, were defeated by a force under the command of General Joseph Wightman on 10 June 1719.

+In the late 17th century, Cromartyshire was significantly enlarged to take over numerous separate tracts of land across Ross-shire.
+Despite many being some distance from Cromarty itself, they were owned by George Mackenzie, Viscount of Tarbat, who owned the barony of Cromarty and wanted all his lands to be in the same shire.
+From 1747 onwards Ross-shire and Cromartyshire shared a sheriff, but the two counties remained separate, having their own Lord-lieutenants and Commissioners of Supply, until they were united into the single county of Ross and Cromarty in 1889.
+With all of Cromartyshire having been part of the medieval province of Ross, the new county of Ross and Cromarty covered broadly the same area as the old province of Ross, but with the addition of the Isle of Lewis.